vagnerfarias/openstack-testdrive-deploy/README.md

 ### Ravello credentials

-Edit group\_vars/all/credentials and include your Ravello domain/username and password.
+Edit group\_vars/all/credentials and include your Ravello domain/username and password, like in the example below:

 ~~~
 ravello_login_username: 0123456/your@email.com
 ravello_login_password: YourPassword
 ~~~

+**Note**: the part before the '/' in the username is the Ravello domain.

 ### General configuration